Externius/DungeonDotNet/README.md

 # DungeonDotNet

 I just wanted to see how is the .NET Core under Linux so i ported my app to ASP.NET Core + Entity Framework Core (using SQLite).
 There are some AngularJS code too.

-You will need the .NET Core 3.0 SDK to build/run this project (simply run dotnet build/run in the terminal).
+You will need the .NET 5.0 SDK to build/run this project (simply run dotnet build/run in the terminal).

-## Usage:
+## Usage

-Open the https://localhost:5001/ address in a browser.
+Open the <https://localhost:5001/> address in a browser.

 You can log in with TestUser/testPassword12345